dylanized/peezy-test/README.md

 ]);
 ```

 In this example, Suite-tooth instantiates a test suite which contains one test.
 The test has a label of "My first test" and it runs a syncronous assertion function.

-In this case, the assertion method used is from Unit.js, but other libraries can be used as well (like `should` or `assert`).
+In this case, the `.object` helper used is from Unit.js, but other assertion libraries can be used as well (like `should` or `assert`).

 #### Skipping Tests